-2. What your target
+2. What your target audience prefers.

 The best and fastest way to discover this, is to write content at different lengths and see which posts perform best.
 Even though long content generally performs better with search engines, you also want your readers to consume your content fully and have them engage with it.